soniabrami/toddmotto.github.io/_posts/2015-12-14-directive-to-directive-communication-with-require.md

   .directive('tabs', tabs);
 {% endhighlight %}

-We've successfully used `require: '^tabs'` to include the parent `tabs` Directive's Controller, so we now have access to it's functionality through the `link` function.
+We've successfully used `require: '^tabs'` to include the parent `tabs` Directive's Controller, so we now have access to its functionality through the `link` function.
 We need to now inject a fourth argument, `$ctrl`, to get our Controller reference:

 {% highlight javascript %}
 function tab() {